-China has adopted a licensing system for food supply operations under the Food Safety Law, which was adopted in February 28, 2009 and most recently amended on April 29, 2021, and its implementation rules.
-Entities or individuals that intend to engage in food production, food distribution, or food service businesses shall obtain licenses or permits for such businesses.
-On August 31, 2015, the China Food and Drug Administration, or the CFDA, issued the Administrative Measures for Food Operating Permit, which was amended and came into effect as of November 17, 2017.
+China has adopted a licensing system for food supply operations under the Food Safety Law, which was adopted on February 28, 2009 and most recently amended on April 29, 2021, and its implementation rules.
+Entities or individuals that intend to engage in food production, food distribution, or food service businesses must obtain licenses or permits for such businesses.
+On August 31, 2015, the China Food and Drug Administration issued the Administrative Measures for Food Operating Permit, which was amended and effective as of November 17, 2017.
 The Administrative Measures for Food Operating Permit requires an enterprise engaging in food operating business to obtain a Food Operating Permit.